FuelLabs/fuel-docs/src/quickstart/frontend.md

 cd frontend
 ```

+Then:

 ```console
 npm install fuels@0.52.0 @fuel-wallet/sdk --save
 ```

+If the installation wnet correctly the result will be simmilar to this:

 ```console
 added 114 packages, and audited 115 packages in 9s